 Brownsover Hall, Victorian Gothic country house in Brownsover, England.

-Brownsover Hall is a Victorian Gothic country house near Rugby featuring pointed arches, detailed stone carvings, and ornamental details throughout its exterior and interior.
-The structure contains about 47 bedrooms, conference rooms, and event spaces set within 7 acres of surrounding gardens.
+Brownsover Hall is a Victorian Gothic country house near Rugby, England, featuring pointed arches, stone carvings, and ornamental details on its exterior and interior.
+The building now operates as a hotel, with dozens of bedrooms and event spaces set within gardens that surround the property.

 The community of curious travelers